divisionind/BackpacksRemastered/README.md

 even stored in another backpack (configurable) and will always retain their inventory.
 Backpacks is also one of the only plugins (I know of at least) that allows you to view the specific NBT tags on items.

-## Download
-Please download the plugin from the Official Bukkit page [here](https://dev.bukkit.org/projects/backpack-item).
-I do not get any ad revenue if you download the plugin from the releases page on GitHub.
-Those download links are only here for convenience and to provide an archive of sources for particular versions if someone wishes to fork the project in the future (also I may remove the jar and only provide hashes for the jar in the future).

-## Adding languages
-This plugin uses the i18nExtractor gradle plugin written by me (drew6017) for automatically extracting / translating strings into other languages.
-You can specify any language supported by Google Translate in the last line under the internationalize task.

-__NOTE: Google loves throwing 429 errors (too many requests) when you use this because we are essentially spamming google with a translation request for each string we choose to add.__ You could modify this to use googles translation api but you are then subject to limitations (and you have to pay).
-Translations are cached to the ".i18nExtractor" directory.
-Delete the cache corresponding to a particular language to refresh it.
-Be careful how many languages you add/refresh at once because too many requests ~70-150 (depending on the trust factory of the network requesting translation) in one go will cause you to get locked out by google for several hours. __If you see any message about a 429 error in the console, it means that a string was not translated and the resulting jar should not be used with other languages as this WILL result in errors.__

-Also, the i18nExtractor plugin is currently licensed as "All rights reserved" to Division Industries LLC.
-You may not copy or modify any code from it.
-However, there is an API for creating custom translators (which you are free to do).

-### Steps
-1. Find the section of the build file that looks like `langs('es', 'it', 'fr')` (If you are familiar with gradle, it should be under the internationalize task).
-2. Add your desired [valid Google translate language code](https://cloud.google.com/translate/docs/languages) to the list.
-3. Build the plugin.
-4. You should now be able to use this same language code in the [config.yml](https://github.com/divisionind/BackpacksRemastered/blob/master/src/main/resources/config.yml) of Backpacks. (minus any -X extensions, e.g. "zh-CH" would be "zh")

-##### Notes
-- Translations are cached in the `.i18nExtractor` directory, delete the cache file corresponding to your desired language to grab the latest translations of that language from google.
-- See above notes about 429 errors.

 ## Building
 Requirements:
   - Gradle